Evidence Based and Effective!

-The program is based on the outcomes of a 3-year $2.5M EU-funded collaborative effort by technology and research organizations across Europe and Israel (EU project ASC-Inclusion), led by some of the top autism researchers, including Prof. Simon Baron-Cohen (Cambridge University) Prof. Sven Bölte (Karolinska Institute), and Prof. Ofer Golan (Bar Ilan University) together with Autism-Europe organization and additional technology and autism specialists.
+The program is based on the outcomes of a 3-year $2.5M EU-funded collaborative effort by technology and research organizations across Europe and Israel (EU project ASC-Inclusion).
+The effort was led by some of the top autism researchers, including Prof. Simon Baron-Cohen (Cambridge University), Prof. Sven Bölte (Karolinska Institute), and Dr. Ofer Golan (Bar Ilan University), together with the Autism-Europe organization and additional technology and autism experts.

-Clinical trials with children were conducted as part of the EU project to clinically evaluate the effectiveness of exposing the children to Camp-exploration environment.
-Significant improvement was found on the children’s ability to recognize emotions in all three modalities: face, voice and body.
-Furthermore: the results support far-reaching effects on their general social skills.
+Clinical trials were conducted among autistic children as part of the EU project in order to clinically evaluate the effectiveness of exposing them to the program content.
+Significant improvement was found in the children’s ability to recognize emotions in all three modalities: face, voice and body.
+Furthermore, the results confirmed the program’s substantial effects on their general social skills.

-Participants were 98 children with ASC, 6-10 years old, and their parents, in 3 sites: UK, Israel and Sweden.
-Two groups were defined: a treatment group – children with ASC who used the system, and a control group – children who did not.
-The two groups were tested before and after the trial period and compared for various parameters.
+The participants were 120 children with autism, aged 5-10, and their parents, in four locations: UK, Sweden, Israel, and Poland.
+Two groups were defined: a treatment group who used the program and a control group who did not.
+The two groups were tested before and after the trial period and compared according to various parameters.

-The results show that children with ASC improved on emotion recognition and socialization after taking the intervention, suggesting the intervention was effective in helping children learn socio-emotional skills.
+The results showed that children with autism improved on emotion recognition and socialization after taking the intervention, suggesting the intervention was effective in helping children learn socio-emotional skills.

-Those results echo the feedback from the parents of children with ASC who were part of the intervention group:
+Those results echo the feedback from the parents in the intervention group:

-78.9% of the parents noticed a positive change in their child’s behaviour and emotion related abilities
+78.9% of the parents noticed a positive change in their child’s behavior and emotion-related abilities.

-95.2% of the parents said they would recommend Camp-exploration to other families
+95.2% of the parents said they would recommend EmotiPlay’s program to other families.

-Parents and children also provided valuable suggestions to further improve the environment which will be applied in the ongoing development of the environment.
+Parents and children also provided valuable suggestions to further improve the environment, which have been adopted in the new version of the program.

 The research leading to this software product has received funding from the European Community’s Seventh Framework Programme (FP7, 2007-2013), under grant agreement n° 289021.